Tetleysteabags/valueinvesting-ai-analysis/README.md

-# ValueInvesting
+# Value Investing and AI analysis

 ## **Script to generate a list of stock tickers and analyse them as a value investor.**

 This Python script aims to automate the stock selection process for value investing.
-It fetches financial data for various stock tickers, processes this data, and produces a CSV file containing the stocks that pass certain criteria.
+It fetches financial data for various stock tickers, processes this data using Open AIs API, and produces a CSV file containing the stocks that pass certain criteria.

 **Prerequisites**